 Apprenticeship is the recognised means by which people are trained to become craftspeople in Ireland.
 The main craft trades have been designated by SOLAS and come within the scope of the Statutory Apprenticeship system.
 Tipperary Education and Training Board supports Employers and Apprentices throughout a four-year training period.
 Apprentices receive training both on the job and in Training Centres and Institutes of Technology.
 Apprenticeships are supported in Tipperary by over 200 employers assisting apprentices in the traditional trades of electrician, motor mechanic, plumbing, and carpentry, for example.
-There are three staff in Tipperary ETB dealing with apprenticeships.

 Community Training Centres